Anxiety and Panic

-As a Clinical Psychologist with extensive experience in working with social anxiety, generalised anxiety, and panic disorder, I can help you to deal with the above feelings, thoughts and behaviours, and achieve a calmer and more relaxed life.
+As a clinical psychologist with extensive experience in working with generalised anxiety, social anxiety, and panic disorder, I can help you to deal with the above feelings, thoughts and behaviours, and achieve a calmer and more relaxed state of being.

-I provide Psychological Therapy for anxiety in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
-I use an integrative approach and draw on therapy models such as Cognitive-Behavioural, Humanistic, Person-Centered, Psychodynamic, Interpersonal, Mindfulness, and Emotion Focussed (amongst others).
+I provide psychological therapy for anxiety in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
+I use an integrative approach and draw on a variety of therapy models which include cognitive behaviour therapy and interpersonal therapy (amongst others).

 Benefits of Psychological Treatment for Anxiety and Panic Attacks

 - gain an understanding of what is happening to you when you experience the symptoms of anxiety or panic

 - learn strategies to manage and reduce your anxiety or panic